Tied Links in various topological settings: Introduction

 \section{Introduction}

 Tied links were introduced in \cite{AJ1} as a generalization of links in $S^3$ forming a new class of knotted objects.
 They are classical links equipped with {\it ties}, i.e. non-embedded arcs joining some components of the link.
 Tied links are obtained by considering the closure of tied braids, which appear from a diagrammatic interpretation of the defining generators of the {\it algebra of braids and ties} introduced and studied in \cite{Ju, AJ2}.
-These algebras are related to Coxeter groups of type A. In \cite{F}, the author generalizes the concept of tied links in the Solid Torus in the context of Coxeter groups of type B. In this paper we generalize the concept of tied links in handlebodies of genus $g$, $H_g$, and in other 3-manifolds, such as the lens spaces $L(p,1)$ and the complement of the $g$-component unlink and we present the analogue of Alexander's and Markov's theorems for tied links in these spaces.
+These algebras are related to Coxeter groups of type A. In \cite{F}, the author generalizes the concept of tied links in the Solid Torus in the context of Coxeter groups of type B. In this paper we generalize the concept of tied links in handlebodies of genus $g$, $H_g$, and in other 3-manifolds, such as the lens spaces $L(p,1)$ and the complement of the $g$-component unlink and we present the analogues of the Alexander and the Markov theorems for tied links in these 3-manifolds.
+It is worth mentioning that tied links have potential applications to molecular biology and in particular to the topology of proteins, where ties represent the chemical bonds in a molecule, in an analogous way as bonded knotoids (see \cite{GGLDSK}).

 \smallbreak